dumux/dumux/doc/doxygen/pages/getting-started.md

 ./dune-common/bin/dunecontrol --opts=dumux/cmake.opts --only=dumux-yourmodule all
 ```

+Note: This command only configures the new module (other modules must already be configured).
+If you need to configure the new module and (re)configure all dependencies, you can use `--module=dumux-yourmodule` instead of `--only=dumux-yourmodule` in the command above.
+This may also be necessary if the configuration with the `--only` option fails.

 Now you can create your own test case.
 Enter the `dumux-yourmodule` folder and create a new folder (e.g. `appl`), that will contain your first test case.

 ```bash